jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 - User Interface
+    * Asset loader/cache.
-    * Update views to allow nesting and setup a View/Controller relationship between the UI and the game sim (separation of concerns).
+    * Update views use a View/Controller relationship between the UI and the game sim (separation of concerns, future availability of multi-core support).
-    * UI elements need to have the ability to convert a screen coordinate to a UI equivalent element, and also determine if the collision happened inside of them.
     * UI elements need to receive pygame events, and respond back to a controller with messages/events when something significant was clicked.
     - If resolution changes are allowed, allow preservation of aspect ratio and/or auto scaling.
     - Correct aspect ratio when world completely zoomed out.
-    - Add scrolling minimap on and off.
-    - Make something like surface effects that any display port can use.
 - Ant Entity
     - Adjust leaf carrying position from back to the mouth.
     - Add collision detection so that entities can not run over each other.